isomerpages/psd-publicservice/_join-us/What We Offer.md

 <h4><strong>Fair and market-competitive salaries</strong></h4>
 <p>We pay salaries comparable to that of the private sector for employees
 with similar competencies and responsibilities.&nbsp;</p>
-<p>Bonuses and increments are performance-based, and not influenced by academic
+<p>Bonuses and increments are performance-based.
+Annual packages include
-results, nationality, or years on the job.
-Annual packages include monthly and annual salary components.
+monthly and annual salary components.
 Some agencies provide additional remuneration based on the unique nature or requirements of the job.
 Vital contributions are also acknowledged through recognition awards.</p>
 <h4><strong>Leave Benefits</strong></h4>
 <p>Public officers enjoy a wide range of leave benefits.
-These include leave
+These include vacation,
-for vacation, medical, study, marriage, maternity, paternity, childcare, and parent-care...</p>
+medical, study, marriage, maternity, paternity, childcare, and parent-care leave.</p>
 <h4><strong>Medical Benefits</strong></h4>
 <ul>
 <li>